vdt/flask_rest_presentation/README.md

 We then create our **LIST_OF_NAMES** data structure, a simple names database, keyed on the last name.
 This is a global variable so it's state persists between REST API calls.

 Then we actually add some REST API functionality.
 Then we essentially add a "hard coded" REST GET handler that will respond to "/api/names" with a list of names in a JSON structure.
 We map our "/api/names" path to a function called "get_names()".
 Inside the function we create a list of the names from our global structure.
-We then create a response object with the results of converting our list of names to a JSON string.
-We then modify the "Content-Type" header of the resopnse to "application/json" so the browser/caller will know the response is JSON data.
+A response object is created with the results of converting our list of names to a JSON string.
+The "Content-Type" header of the resopnse is modified to be "application/json" so the browser/caller will know the response is JSON data.

 Running this code the browser will display the **LIST_OF_NAMES** on the screen if we navigate to localhost:5000/api/names, and will look like this: